JonMuehlst/video-analyser/README.md

 - `--end-time`: End time in seconds (default: 0 = entire video)
 - `--mission`: Analysis mission type ("general" or "workflow")
 - `--generate-flowchart`: Generate a workflow flowchart
-- `--ollama-enabled`: Use Ollama for local model inference
+- `--ollama-enabled`: Use Ollama for local model inference (sets model-type to ollama)
-- `--ollama-model`: Specify the Ollama text model
+- `--ollama-model`: Specify the Ollama text model (if using Ollama)
-- `--ollama-vision-model`: Specify the Ollama vision model
+- `--ollama-vision-model`: Specify the Ollama vision model (if using Ollama)
+- `--output-dir`: Directory to save results (default: output)
+- `--verbose`: Enable detailed logging

+Run `smolavision --help` for a full list of options.

 ## Memory Optimization Tips